Cultural depictions of tigers: Art

 Representations of tigers have been discovered dating at least as far back as 5000 BC, during the Neolithic cultures that preceded China proper.
 The Four Symbols—the tiger, dragon, phoenix, and turtle—are extremely commonly depicted in Chinese art, even outside mythic and astrological contexts.
 For their supposed ability to scare off evil (cf. the legend of the nian), tiger images were also once popular Chinese New Year decorations, although they are now more commonly restricted to use during the Years of the Tiger.
 Similarly, tigers were long carved onto Chinese tombs and monuments as guardians against thieves.

 The bi'an was considered a tigerlike dragon, one of the Dragon King's nine sons.
 Effigies of its tiger head were placed prominently above the entrances of Chinese prisons as warnings and guardians.
 Traditional Chinese chamber pot urinals were traditionally shaped and decorated to resemble crouching tigers, causing them to become known as huzis.

-In Korea, the painting "Jakhodo" (in leopard paintings, "Jakpyodo"; "pyo" means leopard) is about a magpie and a tiger.
+In Korea, the painting "Jakhodo" (in leopard paintings, "Jakpyodo"; "pyo" means leopard) or "Hojakdo" is about a magpie and a tiger.
 The letter "jak" means magpie; "ho" means tiger; and "do" means painting.
 Since the work is known to keep away evil influence, there is a tradition to hang the art piece in the house in the first month of the lunar calendar.
 On a branch of a green pine tree sits a magpie and the tiger (or leopard), with a humorous expression, looks up at the bird.
 The tiger in "Jakhodo" does not look anything like a strong creature with power and authority.

 Kkachi horangi, paintings depicting magpies and tigers, was a prominent motif in the minhwa folk art of the Joseon period.
 'Kkachi pyobeom paintings depict magpies and leopards.
 In kkachi horangi paintings, the tiger, which is intentionally given a ridiculous and stupid appearance (hence its nickname "idiot tiger" 바보호랑이), represents authority and the aristocratic yangban, while the dignified magpie represents the common people.
 Hence, kkachi horangi paintings of magpies and tigers were a satire of the hierarchical structure of Joseon's feudal society.

 Tigers have also been featured in Western paintings.
 George Stubbs draw realistic portraits of the cats, including one that was partially dissected.
 Eugène Delacroix depicted tigers in several of this paintings and drawings including A Young Tiger Playing with Its Mother (1830–1831) which shows the gentler side of the animal.
 In the oil painting Tiger in a Tropical Storm (1891), Henri Rousseau compares the tiger's ferocity with the storm around it.
-Tigers are also featured in Salvador Dali's Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening (1944), were they are emerging from a fish, which is emerging from a pomegranate.
+Tigers are also featured in Salvador Dalí's Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening (1944), were they are emerging from a fish, which is emerging from a pomegranate.